otrv4/otrv4/architecture-decisions/005-mix-key.md

 weaknesses.

-We believe this can be achieved by mixing another key obtained from a Diffie-Hellman exchange into the key material.
+We believe this can be achieved by mixing another key obtained from a Diffie-Hellman (DH) exchange into the key material.
 This additional key will be referred to as “mix key”.

 This proposal specifies: